promoteinternational/konfa/README.md

   MyAppConfig.send(:store, :key, 'value')
 ```

-This could be useful tests and, but you really shouldn't set config values from within the application.
+This could be useful for testing and, but you really shouldn't set config values from within the application.

 with_config
 -----------